jmegner/KT21Calculator/README.md

 My thanks to [Daniel Espinoza-Hernandez](https://github.com/daespinozah) for UI improvements, like Accordions and SwipableViews.

 My thanks to [Dave/veddermatic](https://github.com/veddermatic) for the nav bar and icons at top.

+My thanks to [Kevin/Sigma](https://github.com/DenamPavel) for some initial KT2024 support.

 My thanks to Redux maintainer
 [Mark Erikson](https://github.com/markerikson)